-The Bureau of Economic Analysis (BEA) has recently improved its estimates of current-dollar gross domestic product (GDP), current-dollar gross domestic income (GDI), and real GDP as part of the 2016 annual update of the national income and product accounts (NIPAs).
+The Bureau of Economic Analysis (BEA) recently improved its estimates of current-dollar gross domestic product (GDP), current-dollar gross domestic income (GDI), and real GDP as part of the 2018 comprehensive update of the National Income and Product Accounts (NIPAs).
 The sources of data and the methodologies that are now used to prepare the NIPA estimates are summarized in this report.
+2